Monogramm/ngxp-groceries-app/README.md

 # NGXP Groceries App
 Groceries application for Web and Mobile (Android, iOS) with single code base buit with Angular and Nativescript.

+Groceries is a NativeScript and Angular built iOS, Android and Web app for managing grocery lists.

+The app comes from the idea to merge the official Nativescript tutorial application [sample-Groceries](https://github.com/NativeScript/sample-Groceries) with the awesome [NGXP](https://ngxp.io/) concept.

+You can learn how to build the Nativescript version of this app from scratch using either Nativescript's [JavaScript getting started guide](http://docs.nativescript.org/tutorial/chapter-0), or Nativescript's [TypeScript and Angular getting started guide](http://docs.nativescript.org/angular/tutorial/ng-chapter-0).

 If you want to create your own cross-platform app similar to this, check this starter: [nativescript-angular-web-starter](https://github.com/shripalsoni04/nativescript-angular-web-starter).

 ## Previews and Screenshots